Public Health Fact Sheet

 What is Measles?

-Measles (rubeola) is a highly contagious disease caused by a virus and preventable by vaccination.
+Measles (rubeola) is a serious respiratory disease that causes a rash and fever.
+Measles can have serious complications such as ear infections, encephalitis, and in rare cases death.
+It is very contagious and is caused by a virus.
+Measles is preventable by vaccine.
 Persons who have not had the disease and have not been immunized are susceptible.

 Measles is spread from person-to-person through direct contact as well as by in-direct contact through airborne spread of droplets in the form of sneezing, coughing, and speaking.
 Measles can be spread through even minimal air exposure.
 A person can be infected with measles just by being in the same room with an infected person, even up to 2 hours after the infected person has left.